nikit34/uzum-qaa-test-task/README.md

+### Repository with test tasks for employees for the position QAA

 In each folder you will find readme and test task documents.
 - The first document contains a description of the project in free form.
 - The second document is your test task with assessment criteria.